 THEORETICAL OBSERVATORY

-Certain artistic practices use seriality to reflect and incorporate the logic of mass production—transforming art itself into reproducible merchandise and celebrating the aesthetics of the identical—while here pictorial repetition asserts the irreducible resistance of the creative gesture to any automatism.
-It is not about multiplying to disseminate, but about repeating to discover.
-Each new painting is not a more or less successful copy of an original but the emergence of an absolute singularity affirmed precisely through the repetitive intention.
-This is a complete inversion of serial logic: whereas some practices assume reproducibility as a given and explore it aesthetically, here repetitive intention is assumed to philosophically uncover the impossibility of repetition itself.
+Certain artistic practices use seriality to reflect and incorporate the logic of mass production—transforming art itself into reproducible merchandise and celebrating the aesthetics of the identical—here, pictorial repetition asserts the irreducible resistance of the creative gesture to any automation.
+It is not about multiplying to spread but repeating to discover.
+Each new painting is not a more or less successful copy of an original, but the emergence of an absolute singularity that asserts itself precisely through the repetitive intention.
+It is the complete reversal of serial logic: while some practices assume reproducibility as a fact and aesthetically explore it, here the repetitive intention is assumed to philosophically discover the impossibility of repetition.
 One knows the paintings will not be identical, yet persists in the intention to make them so.
 What makes this operation philosophically relevant is the awareness of this paradox.
-It is precisely the tension between the will for identity and the necessity of difference that forms the theoretical core of the artistic project.
-Each painting is inscribed within a specific temporality that determines its singularity.
-As the same painting is produced over time, the hand retains the muscle memory of previous gestures, but this memory does not result in mechanical automatism.
-On the contrary, it creates a temporal tension field where past and present intertwine in ever-new configurations.
-The memory of the previous gesture influences the present one but does not fully determine it.
-Between memory and act opens a space of creative freedom that no repetitive intention can erase.
-The series thus presents itself as a kind of existential chronicle, a temporal record of transformations through the repeated practice of the same gesture.
-Each work is a moment unto itself yet connected to previous works by a temporal thread that crosses and unifies them.
+It is precisely the tension between the will for identity and the necessity of difference that constitutes the theoretical core of the artistic project.
+Each painting is inscribed in a specific temporality that determines its singularity.
+As the same painting is produced, the hand retains the muscular memory of previous gestures, but this memory does not translate into mechanical automatism.
+On the contrary, it creates a temporal tension field in which past and present intertwine in always new configurations.
+The memory of the previous gesture influences the present one but does not completely determine it.
+Between memory and act opens a space of creative freedom that no repetitive intention can eliminate.
+The series thus appears as a sort of existential chronicle, a temporal record of transformations through the repeated practice of the same gesture.
+Each work is a distinct moment, connected to previous works by a temporal thread that traverses and unifies them.

-Philosopher Deleuze helps us understand this paradox: for him, when we repeat something, we are actually always repeating difference—that is, always creating something unique through a gesture that would want to be the same.
-It is like trying to trace a drawing: every time you redo the same movement, something slightly different emerges, something belonging only to that moment.
-Therefore, each painting is not an attempt at more or less successful copying of the others but the manifestation of something absolutely unique.
-Difference is not an error with respect to a perfect identity model but the force generating newness through repetition itself.
+For Deleuze, when we repeat something, we are actually always repeating difference—that is, we always create something unique through the gesture that tries to be the same.
+It’s like when you try to trace a drawing: every time you redo the same movement, something slightly different comes out, something that belongs only to that moment.
+Every painting is therefore not a more or less successful attempt to copy the others but the manifestation of something absolutely unique.
+Difference is not an error with respect to a perfect identity model; it is the force that generates the new through repetition itself.
 This conceptual reversal has profound consequences for the aesthetic evaluation of the work.
-It is no longer about measuring each painting’s fidelity to an original but grasping the irreducible singularity that each expresses.
-The choice of painting as a medium is not coincidental, though it is not exclusive.
-Painting, more than any other artistic form, highlights the impossibility of identical repetition.
-Each brushstroke or chromatic variation leaves unique material traces.
-Yet in this practice, the medium’s material resistance does not constitute a limit to the realization of the repetitive project but its very foundation.
-Precisely because painting resists mechanical repetition, it becomes the chosen medium to explore the philosophical paradoxes of authentic repetition.
-However, these theoretical principles do not remain confined to the pictorial realm.
-Repetition as an operator of ontological transformation can extend to other expressive forms—from sculpture to performance, writing to musical composition—wherever it is possible to establish the fundamental tension between repetitive intention and the necessity of difference.
-Each expressive medium will offer its specific material and temporal resistances to identical repetition, thus generating differential fields peculiar but philosophically homologous to the pictorial one.
-Each new repetition cycle carries the temporal weight of the previous one, creating what one might call an "aesthetic and conceptual distortion" similar to that described in "Defunctionalizations."
-Just as the mind continues recognizing the original morphology of a defunctionalized object due to mnemonic information linked to its "ex" meaning, so the experience of the new series will inevitably be filtered through the memory of the preceding one.
-From this perspective, each work in the series must not be evaluated in relation to the others but grasped in its absolute singularity.
-The series is not a collection of variants around a theme but a multiplicity of singularities each affirmed within its own difference.
+It is no longer about measuring the faithfulness of each painting to an original but about grasping the irreducible singularity expressed by each one.
+The choice of the pictorial medium is not accidental, although not exclusive.
+Painting, more than any other artistic form, makes the impossibility of identical repetition evident.
+Every brushstroke or color variation leaves unique material traces.
+However, in this practice, the material resistance of the medium does not constitute a limit to the realization of the repetitive project but rather its very foundation.
+It is precisely because painting opposes mechanical repetition that it becomes the chosen medium to explore the philosophical paradoxes of authentic repetition.
+Nevertheless, these theoretical principles are not limited to the pictorial field alone.
+Repetition as an operator of ontological transformation can extend to other expressive forms—from sculpture to performance, from writing to musical composition—wherever it is possible to establish that fundamental tension between repetitive intention and necessity of difference.
+Each expressive medium will offer its own specific material and temporal resistances to identical repetition, thus generating differential fields peculiar but philosophically akin to the pictorial one.
+Each new repetition cycle carries the temporal weight of the previous one, creating what we might call an “aesthetic and conceptual distortion” analogous to that described in Defunctionalizations.
+Just as the mind continues to recognize the original morphology of the defunctionalized object due to mnemonic information linked to its “former” meaning, so the experience of the new series will inevitably be filtered through the memory of the previous one.
+From this perspective, each work in the series should not be evaluated in relation to the others but grasped in its absolute singularity.
+The series is not a collection of variants around a theme, but a multiplicity of singularities each asserting itself in its own difference.

 V R